-Boronia Park ticks almost all the boxes for a great park!
-Fab shaded playground with equipment for a range of ages, toilets, bbqs, picnic tables, bike/ scooter track, bush setting, gardens and exercise equipment.
+Boronia Park ticks almost all the boxes for a great park with young kids!
+Fab shaded playground with equipment for a range of ages, toilets, BBQs, picnic tables, bike/ scooter track, bush setting, gardens and exercise equipment.
 Just needs a water pump or water play area.

 11Cabarita Park, Cabarita

-Cabarita Park is a great place!
-Plenty of space to have a picnic and enjoy time with your family.
+Cabarita Park is a great place to visit with young kids!
 The park has 2 playgrounds and a swimming centre that faces Parramatta River.
 Plus the closest, swimmable ‘beach’ to Parramatta.
 We even saw a pod of dolphins one summer, which is a great sign that the water quality is good.
-I am though more concerned about sharks and with no shark net at Cabarita Beach, we only have a splash up to our knees.
 The beach is about 200m long and full of shells and our favourite spot is at the opposite end to the ferry wharf.
-There are a few dual BBQs in the park, all up overlooking the water.
+There are a few dual BBQs in the park, all overlooking the water.

 - Facilities: Multiple BBQs, large picnic shelters, picnic tables, grassed area, toilets, water re-fill stations, garbage bins near BBQs and off street parking.